10 most expensive Richard Mille watches of all time

 Is a Richard Mille watch expensive?

 The retail prices of Richard Mille watches are on the higher end of the spectrum, even within the realm of haute horlogerie.
-Currently, the most expensive Richard Mille watch is the RM 56-02 Tourbillon Sapphire, with a retail price of around USD 2 million.
+Currently, the most expensive Richard Mille watch is the RM 56-02 Tourbillon Sapphire, with a retail price of around USD 2 million (INR 16 crore approx.).

 How much is a Richard Mille watch?

-The average price for a Richard Mille timepiece is around USD 200,000.
+The average price for a Richard Mille timepiece is around USD 200,000 (INR 1 crore approx.)

 Why is a Richard Mille so expensive?